ymiyatake3/1/README.md

 ## How To Use
 - In the left bar, please select  `Anagram (Right Click) > Run 'Anagram.main()'`
-- You can put the 16 characters from the console.
+- You can put the 16 characters from the console like "eryvbcdxmpmgqwtz".
   (I tried scraping, but it can't run properly yet.
 So please put by your hand.)
 - Please put "Q" instead of "Qu".
 - Both of upper and lower characters are OK.